 G3 – Work in multidisciplinary and/or international teams in the field of renewable energy, using collaborative tools.

-G4 – Learn to select and analyze scientific literature and patents, as well as to carry out work with the structure of a scientific article and in English.
+G4 – Learn to select and analyze scientific literature and patents, as well as to produce work with the structure of a scientific article and in English.

 E1 – Evaluate the advantages and disadvantages of each of the different renewable energy sources.